heptarch/heptarch.github.io/drafts/lingering.md

 	</div>
 	</figure>

-The advent of generative AI, and particularly diffusion models,
+The advent of generative AI, and particularly diffusion models, led me to rethink this policy.

 [link](/art/vox-morans.pdf)